Jawhar Sircar (22 March 1952) is a public intellectual and retired civil servant based out of Kolkata.

-He served as Secretary of the Ministry of Culture, Government of India from late 2008 to February 2012, where he reported directly to the Prime Minister for most of his tenure.
-He resigned to take over his current position, for which he was chosen by an eminent panel led by the Vice President of India and Supreme Court Judge.
+Before this, he was Secretary of the Ministry of Culture, Government of India from late 2008 to February 2012, where he reported directly to the Prime Minister for most of his tenure.
+He resigned, to take over his current position, for which he was chosen by an eminent panel led by the Vice President of India and Supreme Court Judge.
 As Culture Secretary, he initiated long-pending reforms and took up the modernization of museums, archives, and libraries for which he was awarded the British Museum Medal.

 As CEO, Prasar Bharati, he supervised India's public service broadcaster, which is among the largest such networks in the world and cover well over a billion people, through 483 stations of All India Radio (AIR) & Doordarshan (TV).
 As a large orthodox organization of government servants, it is difficult to modernize, but Sircar has been able to break new grounds and introduce digital technologies and cut down obsolescence.
 He has received three Awards for this in three years.
 He has been elected as Vice President of the world's largest Public TV and Radio organization the Asia Pacific Broadcasting Union, on which 67 nations are represented.